unbit/uwsgi-consul/README.md

 Optional key options:

+* `address` : the service instance address.
+Defaults to the consul agent address if not specified
 * `check_url` : the api url for registering the service healthcheck, if not specified is built as url+/v1/agent/check/pass/service:+id or name
 * `debug` : print http transactions in logs, for debugging
 * `deregister_url` : the api url for deregistering services, if not specified is built as url+/v1/agent/service/deregister/+id